MJeat/portainer-and-komodo-documentation/difference.md

 [Certain] The main thing you're missing is that **Komodo and Portainer solve overlapping but different problems**: Portainer is primarily a **Docker/container management UI**, while Komodo is closer to a **self-hosted deployment and infrastructure management platform**.

+- Both portainer and komodo is for managing containers like docker, kurbenetes, etc.
+- However, people loves komodo more because it has automation, CI/CD pipeline from sources like GitHub, etc. Komodo has a little more leverage, but both are still capable of managing containers across servers.

 ### Portainer

 Think of Portainer as: